Question: Is traffic school a good thing or just a scam? Will it save me on my insurance? What about reducing points on my license?

 In many states, laws don’t dictate if successfully completing traffic school will earn drivers of all ages a car insurance discount – instead the state leaves it up to the insurance companies to decide.

-Dodge a bullet -- or get a discount
+Dodge a bullet -- or get a car insurance discount

 There are also states that allow you to take a traffic school to remove points off your license or even keep a violation and points from going on your license in the first place.
 Keeping an offense off your record won’t result in a discount, but it can keep your insurance policy from being surcharged.
 Also, it can save you from losing a discount.